wso2/docs-is/en/docs/setup/running-the-Product.md

 Before you begin

--   The Management Console uses the default HTTP-NIO transport , which is configured in the `           catalina-server.xml          ` file in the `           <IS_HOME>/repository/conf/tomcat          `
+-   The Management Console uses the default HTTP-NIO transport, which is configured in the `           catalina-server.xml          ` file in the `           <IS_HOME>/repository/conf/tomcat          `
     directory.
 This transport must be properly configured in this file